-Certificate Writedown Amounts allocated to reduce the respective Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV, Class HZ and Class M55D Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates; Certificate Writedown Amounts allocated to reduce the aggregate Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates; and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates; and Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55E Certificates in an amount equal to the product of (1) the amount of such Class Principal Amount reduction and (2) a fraction, the numerator of which is 0.50% and the denominator of which is 5.50%.
-Such reductions to the Class Notional Amount of a Class of Certificates will result in less interest accruing on such Class of Certificates in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.
+Certificate Writedown Amounts allocated to reduce the respective Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HZ and Class M55D Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates; Certificate Writedown Amounts allocated to reduce the aggregate Class Principal Amount of the Class M and Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class MD Certificates will result in a corresponding reduction to the Class Notional Amount of the Class IM Certificates in an amount equal to the product of (1) the amount of such Certificate Writedown Amount of the Class MD Certificates and (2) a fraction, the numerator of which is 0.50% and the denominator of which is 3.50%; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class MC Certificates will result in a corresponding reduction to the Class Notional Amount of the Class IM Certificates in an amount equal to the product of (1) the amount of such Certificate Writedown Amount of the Class MC Certificates and (2) a fraction, the numerator of which is 0.25% and the denominator of which is 3.50%; Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M55G Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55I Certificates in an amount equal to the product of (1) the amount of such Certificate Writedown Amount of the Class M55G Certificates and (2) a fraction, the numerator of which is 1.00% and the denominator of which is 5.50%; and Certificate Writedown Amounts allocated to reduce the Class Principal Amount of the Class M55E Certificates will result in a corresponding reduction to the Class Notional Amount of the Class M55I Certificates in an amount equal to the product of (1) the amount of such Certificate Writedown Amount of the Class M55E Certificates and (2) a fraction, the numerator of which is 0.50% and the denominator of which is 5.50%.
+Such reductions to the Class Notional Amount of a Class of Certificates will result in less interest accruing on such Class of Certificates in future periods and there will be no Guarantor Interest Payments in respect of such reductions in interest.

-In the event that Exchangeable Certificates have been exchanged for related MACR Certificates in one of the combinations described on Schedule I, the MACR Certificates related to such Exchangeable Certificates will be allocated a proportionate share of the aggregate Certificate Writedown Amounts, as applicable, otherwise allocable to the Classes of Exchangeable Certificates so exchanged.
+In the event that Exchangeable Certificates have been exchanged for the related MACR Certificates in any of the combinations described on Schedule I, the MACR Certificates related to such Exchangeable Certificates will be allocated a proportionate share of the aggregate Certificate Writedown Amounts, as applicable, otherwise allocable to the Classes of Exchangeable Certificates so exchanged.